🔥 DeepEval 4.0 just got released. Read the announcement.

 Since we need a way for our chatbot to book appointments based on the diagnosis at hand, this section will focus on creating the tools required to do so.
 There's only one tool for booking appointments for the sake of simplicity:

-• create_appointment: Creates a new appointment in memory (you can also use something like SQLite for persistance storage)
+• create_appointment: Creates a new appointment in memory (you can also use something like SQLite for persistent storage)

 First, let's create a simple data model for appointments: